THE SOUND OF WORLDS COLLIDING

 The Urban Halo by Craig Greenfield (Authentic Media 2007).
 The Urban Halo was written in the final days before Craig and Nay Greenfield and their two children were evicted from the Cambodian slum they lived in for several years, to challenge conventional thinking on the needs of millions of orphans around the world and offer a creative new alternative.
 It is the story of their community, the orphans they met there, and the new paradigm in orphan-care that was birthed and now reaches hundreds of children orphaned by AIDS...
 Read more on the official Urban Halo website.

-Companion to the Poor: Christ In The Urban Slums (1990) by Viv Grigg.
+Companion to the Poor: Christ In The Urban Slums (1990, updated in 2014) by Viv Grigg.
 When Viv Grigg, the co-founder of Servants, entered the Manila squatter settlement of Tatalon in 1979, he knew what he wanted to do, but not how to do it.
 The need was obvious - to establish a Christian church among Asia's forgotten people, the impoverished slum-dwellers of its vast megalopolises.
 The challenge was to find a way that did not treat people's spiritual needs in isolation from their poverty, without simply becoming another economic or social relief program with no evangelistic component.

 "No Europeans live there!" exclaim the locals when the Schneider family moves to the slums of Manila.
 Yet garbage dumps and tin shacks are to be their home for many years.
 It's here that they encounter chief witness Nick, doomed Jessabel, rapist Arol, billionaire Doña, guerilla Nardo, burnt-out development worker Rob ...
 The couple's gripping, first-hand account tells of countless fascinating encounters, of friendship and betrayal, of floods and shoot-outs in broad daylight, of prayers, dreams and fears, of meaningless death and meaningful life.
 Christian Schneider, a trained nurse, and his wife, Christine, a primary school teacher, spent over nine years with Servants in the slums of Manila with their two children.
 Through their life with the poor, they helped develop therapeutic communities for former drug addicts, prostitutes and street children.
 Christian and Christine now live back in Switzerland, but continue to support the aid organization Onesimo they founded in Manila.